Bike Tripper

 Cades Cove

 • The 11-mile, paved Cades Cove Loop Road is our favorite bike ride in the Great Smokies, with many historic structures, hiking, a waterfall and abundant wildlife.
-Biking is best from May to September when the road is closed to auto traffic all day on Wednesdays.
+Biking is best from May to September when the road is closed to motor vehicles all day on Wednesdays.
+Here's a direct link to confirm external car-free days and closures:

 biking, Great Smoky Mountains, Tremont, Middle Prong